Stable classification of 4-manifolds with 3-manifold fundamental groups: Stable homeomorphism classification

 The statement about the Kirby-Siebenmann invariant in (\ref{item:prop-4.2-2}) is Rochlin's theorem and in (\ref{item:prop-4.2-3}) it follows from \cite[Theorem 6.11]{HKT}.
 Note that this theorem also holds if the intersection form $\lambda_M$ is not even. \end{proof}

-The stable homeomorphism classification of 4-manifolds with COAT fundamental group differs from the smooth case as follows.
+The stable homeomorphism classifications of 4-manifolds with COAT fundamental group differ in the totally non-spin and spin cases from the smooth case as follows.

 \begin{enumerate} \item In the totally non-spin case, the topological classification is altered from the smooth classification by the introduction of the $\Z/2$ Kirby-Siebenmann invariant. \item In the spin case, the signature can be any multiple of 8 in the topological case, instead of a multiple of 16 in the smooth case.
 The rest of the classification is unchanged.
-In particular the material of \cref{sec:exmanifolds} and \cref{sec:tau} is independent of categories. \item For almost spin 4-manifolds, the signature is unchanged.
-Now we now have all of $H_2(B\pi;\Z/2)/\Out(\pi)_w$ in the topological case, instead of the smaller group $\ker \langle w,-\rangle/\Out(\pi)_w$, that occurred in the smooth case. \end{enumerate}
+In particular the material of \cref{sec:exmanifolds,sec:tau} is independent of categories. \end{enumerate}

+The almost spin classification, involving the action of the automorphisms $\Aut(\xi)$ on the bordism group $\Omega_4(\xi)$, will be considered, in both the smooth and topological cases, in the next section.